 About Parenting Village

-Welcome to Parenting Village, where families come for connection and support – to share, learn, have fun, and grow together!
-At Parenting Village, you will make meaningful and lasting connections to other parents, and to the many parenting-related resources in our community.
-You will find programs that are committed to supporting you in exactly the ways that you would like to be supported.
-You will encounter learning opportunities and services that seek to empower you as a parent.
+Welcome to Parenting Village, where families come for support and connection – to share, learn, and grow together.
+At Parenting Village, you will find excellent programming that is connected to meeting the unique needs of families in our area—families like yours!
+You will make meaningful and lasting connections to other parents, and to the many parenting-related resources in our community.
+You will encounter opportunities for reflection, learning, and sharing, and you will feel empowered to offer the best of yourself to your children.
 Above all, you will create the “village” that all of us parents truly need!
 Whether you are looking for information on a specific topic, wanting to take part in support groups, or seeking social connection with other families in a welcoming and non-judgmental atmosphere, there is something for everyone at Parenting Village.

-Please explore our new website, including more detailed information on our mission, partners, staff and resources.
+Please explore our website, including more detailed information on our programs and local resources.
 As a community focused organization, we continually seek to provide up-to-date and comprehensive information to parents, and there are multiple options for submitting ideas and content.
-We’d love to hear from you, whether that’s with a question, a resource referral, or feedback for our board.
+We’d love to hear from you, whether that’s with a question, a resource referral, or to offer valuable feedback.